raycast/extensions/extensions/pip/README.md

 **Note**

-To use this extension in browsers, you need to turn on Developer Mode and tick the box in Developer: Allow JavaScript from Apple Events.
+- To use this extension in browsers, you need to turn on Developer Mode and tick the box in Developer: Allow JavaScript from Apple Events.

+- To use PiP just run the Toggle Pip command when you're watching to an HTML5/IINA video (Note: You need to interact with the video once.
+If it's autoplaying just pause and play again)

-Also, when you call this command repeatedly, you need to make sure that you have manually clicked on the video element in the browser page before each call (this is a limitation from Chromium)
+- Also, when you call this command repeatedly, you need to make sure that you have manually clicked on the video element in the browser page before each run (this is a limitation from browsers)

 ✨ **How to Allow JavaScript from Apple Events** ✨